-It is good to wait until your baby is 24 months old because the baby’s digestive system may not be developed enough to process it without an adverse reaction (1).
+The recommendations are to wait until your baby is 24 months old as chocolate contains caffeine and sugar which are not suitable for babies under this age.
+Also, the baby’s digestive system may not be developed enough to process it without an adverse reaction (1).

-Chocolate also contains caffeine and theobromine, which is a compound related to caffeine.

-Theobromine has only one-tenth the effect of caffeine and is a weak stimulant (2).
-But it is the caffeine content in chocolate that is often a concern, even for infants who are older than six months and are capable of eating other solid foods (3).
+Chocolate also contains theobromine, which has only one-tenth the effect of caffeine and is a weak stimulant.
+But it is the caffeine content in chocolate that is often a concern, even for infants who are older than six months and are capable of eating other solid foods (2).

 However, this should not stop you from giving chocolate to your baby after 24 months, as it has some health benefits.

 Yes.
 Chocolate is a comfort food that can benefit your baby in more than one way.
 Here are a few:

 - Supports brain functions: Compounds called flavanols, naturally found in chocolate, can help boost memory function while also improving general cognitive capabilities (3).

 - Helpful to the circulatory system: Regular consumption of chocolate has shown to improve the performance of the heart and blood vessels.
 The flavanols found in chocolate also prevent blood clots and improve blood circulation (4).

 - Helps reduce cell damage: Chocolate is rich in antioxidants, which are also found in several fruits and vegetables.
 These antioxidants minimize natural cell damage and improve the efficiency of various cell functions (5).